oppia/oppia-web-developer-docs/Running-Tests.md

 ```
    core/tests/protractor_utils/
 ```
 together with various `protractor.js` files throughout the `extensions` directory.
 As with the front-end unit tests you can replace `it` with `iit` or `describe` with `ddescribe` to run a single test or test suite.
-For more information about modifying and writing such tests see [here](WritingIntegrationTests.md).
+For more information about modifying and writing such tests, see [Writing IntegrationTests](Writing-Integration-Tests.md).

 Please report any unexpected or inexplicable failures of the tests, together with the error log produced, as there have been some stability issues that we are trying to iron out.